feathericons/feather/README.md

 #### 3. Use

-To use an icon on your page, add a `data-feather` attribute with the icon name to an element.
+To use an icon on your page, add a `data-feather` attribute with the icon name to an element:

 ```html
 <i data-feather="circle"></i>